 Cotton is the oldest and most popular fiber; however, cotton farming has environmental and social issues.
 The cotton plant is a water-thirsty crop that can negatively affect the water supply to communities where it is farmed.

 Water usage continues as you clean cloth diapers in the wash, which could be as frequently as three times a week.
-Highly efficient washing machines use around 15-30 gallons for a full load, while older models may use as much as 50 gallons per load.
+A highly efficient laundry machine uses around 15-30 gallons for a full load, while older models may use as much as 50 gallons per load.
+Cloth diapers use around twice as much water as disposable ones, resulting in more waterborne wastes.

-When considering cloth vs. disposable diapers, both produce emissions during manufacturing and transportation.
+Both produce emissions during manufacturing and transportation when considering cloth vs. disposable diapers.
 Any diaper brand that imports production materials will accumulate shipping carbon emissions.
 However, the frequent trip to the store to get new disposable diapers can increase your carbon footprint.

 Washing cloth nappies consume energy and generate carbon emissions.
 However, if you wash in full loads with cold water and practice exclusive line drying, that could help reduce both by 40%.

 Health and safety guidelines advise that parents dispose of their babies’ fecal matter through the sewage system.
-However, a large percentage of disposable diapers are disposed of via trash cans.
+However, a large percentage of disposable diapers end up disposed of via trash cans.

 Disposable diapers are not recyclable and mostly not biodegradable.
 The different materials in them make it impossible to recycle them traditionally.
 There is distinct unavailability of technological solutions for cost-effective diaper recycling.